shubh-2601s/Ai-powered-deepfake-detection-system/README.md

 http://127.0.0.1:5000/

 Usage
-*Upload an image or video from the main interface.
+* Upload an image or video from the main interface.
-*The system will process the media and display whether it is likely real or fake.
+* The system will process the media and display whether it is likely real or fake.
-*Users can navigate to:
+* Users can navigate to:
-*How it Works to understand the detection logic *History to see past results
+* How it Works to understand the detection logic
+* History to see past results
-*Feedback to share their thoughts
+* Feedback to share their thoughts

 Future Improvements:
-*Improve model accuracy using additional datasets (e.g., DFDC, Celeb-DF) *Add support for video streaming (real-time detection) *Display heatmaps to show manipulated areas
+* Improve model accuracy using additional datasets (e.g., DFDC, Celeb-DF)
+* Add support for video streaming (real-time detection)
+* Display heatmaps to show manipulated areas
-*Implement user authentication for profile-based history *Deploy on cloud platforms (e.g., Heroku, AWS)
+* user authentication for profile-based history
+* Deploy on cloud platforms (e.g., Heroku, AWS)

 License
 This project is open-source and available under the MIT License.